STAGE FRIGHT, Nitra Gallery, Athens, 2024.

 Source: Βrainly.ph

-The installation consists of three elements that have been placed along an axis that sits diagonally in a rectangular space: 1) A collection of props, that have been used in actual theatre productions, packed within a plastic container, 2) A wooden structure that reffers to the backstage condition of theater, where panels and walls are held up by such forms.
-The wooden structure is on wheels - a common place for stage sets – which serve for quick movements and changes.
-At the front of the structure, there is a translucent 'theatre' curtain.
-Between the backstage and the curtain, the stage has dissapered, 3) A scaled model (1:50) of a stand with spectators (placed at the end of the diagonal axis).
-The spectators are a homogenous, gray mass, gazing towards the non-existent stage.
-This is the recollection of a moment, when one is at the center of attention, blinded by the 'spotlight', overwhelmed and exposed to an 'audience' that is watching closely.
+The installation consists of three elements that have been placed along an axis that sits diagonally in the gallery space: 1) A collection of props, that have been used in actual theatre productions, packed within a plastic container, 2) A wooden structure that reffers to the backstage condition of theater, where panels and walls are held up by such forms.
+The wooden structure is on wheels - a common place for stage sets – which serve for quick movements and set changes.
+At the front of the structure, there is a translucent 'theatre curtain'.
+Between the backstage and the curtain, the stage has disappeared, 3) A scaled model (1:50) of a stand with spectators, placed at the end of the diagonal axis.
+The spectators are a homogenous, gray mass, gazing towards the 'theatre curtain'.
+This is an attempt to capture the moment before one arises at the center of attention, blinded by the 'spotlight', overwhelmed, exposed to an 'audience' that is watching closely.

 Back to Top